-In this article, we will explain these features in more detail.
+In this article, we will explain these features in more details for you:

 If graphics are important for you, make your visual experience even greater with HDR.
 Both PlayStation 4 (Slim and Pro) and the Xbox One (standard, S, and X) support HDR10, and you will want to choose a monitor supporting this function.
 With High Dynamic Resolution or HDR, the colors you see on your screen will be more vibrant and the image as a whole will be more dynamic and closer to what it looks like in real life.
 This is because this technology is capable of capturing a wider colors gamut and a variety of shades.
 It captures details in both darker and brighter parts of the picture without subtle detail loss.
 It prevents brighter parts from being too bright and the darkest parts from blackening out.